jdoleary/Spellmasons/docs/TasksCurrent.md

 - **contender** grow a barrier
 - **contender** Feature: "Soul bind" - bound units share applied effects (or maybe just damage)
 - **contender** set fires on board that spreads that does damage on turn start if you're standing near
+- Spell: "Target Nearby" - Like what stomp used to be
 ---
 - juice: ultra badass spell should put in wide-screen black bars and take over the camera
     - and he could crouch and gather enegery